AlvaroIsrael/monokai-dark-green/README.md

 # Monokai Dark Green for [Visual Studio Code](https://code.visualstudio.com)
-A simple VSCode dark theme based on Monokai, replacing that annoying yellow color with a green one!
+A simple VSCode dark theme based on Monokai, replacing that yellow color by a green one!
+If you like this theme, don't forget to leave a star at [Github](https://github.com/AlvaroIsrael/monokai-dark-green).

 # ScreenShot
 ![screenshot 1](screenshots/screen.png)